malakstar786/souqmaria-app/instructions/instructions.md

     4. The user can add an item to their wishlist from the cart tab.

 4. Checkout flow.
-    1. The user can go to the checkout page by clicking on the 'Buy Now' present on individual product view.
+    1. The user can go to the checkout page through the cart page.
-    2. The user can go to checkout from the cart tabe and clicking on checkout button.
+    2. User can also directly order through WhatsApp by clicking the "Order on WhatsApp" button on product page.
     3. Once checkout flow is triggered
         - Users will get an option to sign up / login if they have not already.
         - If the user wishes to continue as a guest they can do so.